crownstone/bluenet/docs/BUILD_SYSTEM.md

     diff -ruN tools/mesh_sdk tools/mesh_sdk_patched > patch/00mesh.patch

 A patch is applied in the workspace directory.
+On the moment there are no patches applied because the code is maintained in patched form in dedicated github repositories (for the nRF5 SDK and the Mesh SDK).

 # Configuration